wahyu1337/Linear-Regression-Data-Predict/README.md

 # Linear-Regression-Data-Predict
 An application to predict a results (data science)

-Only tested on rice production
+- Only tested on rice production
+- Used languange = "English/Indonesian"